rikedyp/link/docs/index.md

 * It is easy to use source code management tools like Git or Subversion to manage your code.

 !!!
 Note
-	Although an SCM is not a requirement for Link, if you are not already using a source code management system, we ***highly*** recommend making the effort to [learn about - and install Git](GettingStarted/SCMforAPLers.md).
+	Although an SCM is not a requirement for Link, if you are not already using a source code management system, we ***highly*** recommend making the effort to learn about and install Git.

 	If you choose not to use an SCM then you just need your own strategy for taking suitable copies of your source files, as you would with workspaces.